📚

 Grange Movement

-The Grange movement, also known as the National Grange of the Patrons of Husbandry, was a fraternal organization for farmers that was founded in 1867.
-The Grange was formed to provide a sense of community among farmers and to organize resistance against the monopolistic practices of railroads, grain elevators, and other large corporations.
+Grange movements formed to provide a sense of community among farmers and to organize resistance.
 These groups were typically local cooperatives that encouraged farmers to unite and better their communities.

-From these movements, the Farmers’ Alliance was founded after the Panic of 1873.
-The Farmers' Alliance was a political organization that grew to be one of the largest farmers’ groups ever, with a membership of over one million.
+From these movements, the Farmers’ Alliance was founded after the Panic of 1873 and grew to be one of the largest farmers’ groups ever.

-The Farmers' Alliance organized cooperatives to buy supplies for less and sell goods collectively.
+This group organized cooperatives to buy supplies for less and sell goods collectively.
 They also provided loans to farmers and asked for government support in stabilizing the agricultural economy.
-They also advocated for the regulation of railroads, the creation of a graduated income tax, and the establishment of a graduated land tax.

 Ocala Platform